 Massage Envy has locations across the country, or choose another spa near your loved one.

-Buy it: MassageEnvy.com; Price: $60-$100 for a 60-minute introductory massage or facial session (prices vary by location)
+Buy it: MassageEnvy.com; Price: $60-$80 for a 60-minute introductory massage or facial session (prices vary by location, and the price does not include gratuity)

 5. Daniel Field Suite Body Lotion